JuliaClimate/CDSAPI.jl/README.md

 ```
 # Multiple credentials

-In case you want to use multiple api-tokens for different requests, you can specify the token to use with each different request.

-Pass the desired values to the corresponding scoped values `CDSAPI.URL` and `CDSAPI.KEY`:
+In case you want to use multiple credentials for different requests, pass the desired values to the corresponding scoped values `CDSAPI.URL` and `CDSAPI.KEY`:
-If the `URL` or the `KEY` are not specified, the default values obtained from the default methods are used.
 ```julia
 using CDSAPI